OpenTechStrategies/hypha-wiki/Deployment-of-standalone-app.md

 - `psql`
 - `CREATE DATABASE opentech;`
 - `CREATE USER root WITH SUPERUSER LOGIN` (temporary until we get this going, then we'll restrict.)
+- Also, make sure that the root user has trust access in pg_hba.conf (also will restrict later.)

 ## Running app